 College support

-Speak to a member of your College team, such as administrator, tutor or manager for support.
+Speak to a member of your College team, such as College Manager, College Life Coordinator or College Life Advisor, for support.
 Your college provides a focus for social and community life, as well as help with day-to-day matters.

 Your college team are there throughout the year, offering support and guidance.
 They can help with issues relating to college life, accommodation, and activities.